Is It Dementia, Parkinson’s… or Lyme Disease?

 These symptoms often overlap with brain fog in Lyme disease, where inflammation affects memory, attention, and processing speed.

-These presentations can closely resemble dementia, Parkinson’s disease, or epilepsy—leading to misdiagnosis.
+These presentations can closely resemble dementia, Parkinson’s disease, or epilepsy — leading to misdiagnosis and delayed treatment.

 Examples of Lyme Disease Mimicking Other Conditions

-Clinical studies have documented cases where Lyme disease presented as:
+Clinical studies have documented cases where Lyme disease presented as dementia-like cognitive decline, Parkinson-like movement disorders, and epileptic seizures or altered consciousness.

 Unlike primary neurodegenerative diseases, some of these symptoms may improve when the underlying infection is recognized and treated.